 Note:

 After "backup generation, backup upload, and data migration" are completed, the database will be in "restoring" status.
-At this time, it cannot be accessed, which is normal.
+At this time, it can’t be accessed, which is normal.
 You can repeat this operation until the last backup upload and migration, and then perform the next step (i.e., "last incremental backup after server shutdown").

 declare @dbname varchar(100)